Sparsity by Worst-Case Penalties: Algorithm

 This proposition can be used to compute an optimality gap at Step 3 of Algorithm \ref{algo:active_set}, by picking a $\bfgamma$-value such that the current worst-case gradient $\bfg$ is null (the current $\bfbeta$-value then being the optimal $\bfbeta^\star(\bfgamma)$).
-Other options could be considered, but they would result in significant extra computation.
-The optimality gap computed from Proposition \ref{prop:monitoring} differs from the Fenchel duality gap \citep[see][]{2012_FML_Bach}.
+Note that more precise upper bounds could be computed relying on significant extra computation.
+The generic optimality gap computed from Proposition \ref{prop:monitoring} differs from the Fenchel duality gap \citep[see][]{2012_FML_Bach}.
 For the elastic net expressed in \eqref{eq:elastic-net}, Fenchel inequality \citep[see details in][]{Mairal10} yields the following optimality gap:

-The two optimality gaps are empiricaly compared in Figure~\ref{fig:monitoring} for the elastic net, along a short regularization path with five values of the $\ell_{1}$-penalization parameter.
-Fenchel's duality gap is more accurate here, especially for the rougher solutions.
-However, the practical use of these upper bounds is rather limited as they are both fairly coarse unless a very accurate solution is reached.
-These optimality gaps may thus be used to assess convergence, but they are ineffective as stopping rules when fast and rough solutions are sought.
+The two optimality gaps are empirically compared in Figure~\ref{fig:monitoring} for the elastic net, along a short regularization path with five values of the $\ell_{1}$-penalization parameter.
+We see that the two options can be used to assess convergence, though Fenchel's duality gap is more accurate for the rougher solutions.
+Note however that both upper bounds are fairly coarse until a very accurate solution is reached, which makes them both unsuitable for deriving loose stopping criteria.
+Proposition~\ref{prop:monitoring} is thus of limited scope, but it illustrates that, besides its algorithmic consequences, our original view of sparse penalties opens new ways for analysis.
+As a final note on this topic, we provide a slightly tighter inequality for computing the optimality gap in~\ref{sec:proof:prop:monitoring}, and we conjecture that it could be further tightened (see in particular the derivation of inequality \eqref{eq:crude_inequality}).